mobiletoly/gobetter/README.md

 ...

-type Person struct { //+constructor
+type Person struct { //+gob:constructor
-	FirstName   string `json:"first_name"` //+required
+	firstName   string `json:"first_name"` //+gob:required, +gob:getter
-	LastName    string `json:"last_name"` //+required
+	lastName    string `json:"last_name"` //+gob:required, +gob:getter
-	Age         int    `json:"age"` //+required
+	Age         int    `json:"age"` //+gob:required
 	Description string `json:"description"`
 }
 ```

-`+constructor` comment serves as a flag and must be on the same line as struct (you can add more text to this comment
+`+gob:constructor` comment serves as a flag and must be on the same line as struct (you can add more text to this comment
 but flag needs to be a separate word).
 It instructs gobetter to generate argument structures and constructor for this
 structure.

-`+required` flag in comment hints gobetter that structure field is required and must be added to constructor.
+`+gob:required` flag in comment hints gobetter that structure field is required and must be added to constructor.

+`+gob:getter` is to generate a getter for field, should be applied only for fields that start in lowercase (fields
+that are not accessible outside of a package).
+It will effectively make these fields read-only for callers outside
+of a package.

 All you have to do now is to run `go generate` tool to generate go files that will be containing argument structures
 as well as constructors for your structures.